Financing a PLNU Education

 Federal Work-Study

 The Federal Work-Study (FWS) program is offered to eligible students but it is only guaranteed if the student acquires on-campus employment.
+Students must demonstrate financial need, as determined by the FAFSA to be eligible for Federal Work-Study.
 Students eligible for Federal Work-Study awards are not guaranteed employment.
 If offered Federal Work-Study, the student should contact the Student Employment Office to secure employment at (619) 849-2633 or online via the PLNU Student Employment website.
 FWS is disbursed in the form of bi-weekly paychecks from the cashier’s office in Draper Hall or by direct deposit.

 Federal Loan Programs